-CAPITOL VIEW NEIGHBORHOOD ASSOCIATION
+BYLAWS OF THE CAPITOL VIEW NEIGHBORHOOD ASSOCIATION

-The name of this organization shall be the Capitol View Neighborhood Association (herein known as the Association or CVNA).
+The name of the organization shall be the Capitol View Neighborhood Association (herein known as the “Association” or “CVNA).

 - Murphy Avenue at Avon Avenue;